-Features Details of the feature Yes No Don't know Text type I understand the features of an invitation card.
-Topic I understand the topic I have chosen. nderstand the topic I have chosen.
-Content, planning and format Planning I can show evidence of planning.
+Features Details of the feature Yes No Don't know Text type I understand the features of an invitation card. Торіс I understand the topic have chosen ks Content, planning and forma t · Planning I can show evidence of planning.
 Content Each point in my plan is relevant to the topic.
 I will use these points in my text.
 Purpose / audience I understand the purpose of an invitation card.
 I understand the audience for my invitation card.
 Format My invitation card has a clear heading, and the details of the event are listed below using colons.
 Language, style and editing Choice of words / diction I have chosen my words carefully to make my text interesting.
 My ideas link to the topic.
 Language I have checked and corrected my grammar, spelling and punctuation.